kmishukov/tsp-python/README.md

 # TSP-Python

 ## This program is used to solve symmetric Traveling Salesman Problem using branch and bound technique.
+Traveling sales problem is a task to find shortest route to visit all points and return to origin.

 ### Install requirements: